 As in previous chapters, the "aggregate" (I/A protein) was purified and analyzed in pairs with "homogenate" (total protein) with specific anti-CRMP1 staining during Western blot.
-A similar protocol was used to identify CRMP1 as an aggregating protein in samples collected post-mortem from patients with diagnosed SZ315.
+A similar protocol was used to identify CRMP1 as an aggregating protein in samples collected post-mortem from patients with diagnosed SZ322.

-Figure 27: Both variants of CRMP1 show signs of aggregation across all samples.
+Figure 26: Both variants of CRMP1 show signs of aggregation across all samples.
 The samples were collected from suicide victims (S), control individuals (C), and patients with either AD (A) or MDD (D) diagnosis.
 Aggregates (I/A protein fraction) were purified from post-mortem brain samples, which included the IC.
-Analysis of samples included Western blot with either anti-CRMP1 or anti-β actin antibodies and appropriate secondary antibody for visualization.
+Analysis of samples included Western blot with either anti-CRMP1 or anti- β actin antibodies and appropriate secondary antibody for visualization (A-G).
 Long variant CRMP1 (CRMP1 Lv, marked dark green) can be observed as a higher band, closer to 75 kDa, while the short variant (CRMP1 Sv, marked as light green) is seen below, closer to 63 kDa.
 Samples were anonymized and randomly loaded on acrylamide gels.
-Visualization was performed with an ECL kit and on a ChemiDoc MP Imaging System, while the band signal intensity was quantified with Image Lab software (Bio-Rad).
+Visualization was performed with an ECL kit and on a ChemiDoc MP Imaging System.

-Intense bands in aggregate samples were detected for both CRMP1 Sv and CRMP1 Lv in several individuals, with no clear connection to diagnosis status (Figure 27 A-G).
+Intense bands were detected for both CRMP1 Sv and CRMP1 Lv in I/A protein fractions collected from several individuals, with no clear connection to diagnosis status (Figure 26 A-G).
 A portion of samples showed only one intense band, more corresponding to CRMP1 Lv than CRMP1 Sv based on expected size.